-U. RETENTION AND FOLLOW-UP
+T. RETENTION AND FOLLOW-UP

 The goal of follow-up services is to ensure job retention, wage gains, and career progression for customers placed in unsubsidized employment.
-If follow-up services are requested by customers and determined by the Subrecipient to be appropriate for those customers, follow-up services shall be provided for a period of up to 12 months.
+If follow-up services are requested by customers and determined by the Subrecipient to be appropriate for those customers, follow-up services shall be provided by the Subrecipient.
+During the term of this agreement, the Subrecipient shall provide follow-up services to participants after the completion of participation in WIOA activities.
 Follow-up services may include, but are not limited to, two-way exchanges between the employment specialist and either the customer or the customer's employer as follows:

-- Provide individuals with additional career planning; - Contact individuals or employers to verify employment; - Counsel individuals about the workplace; - Contact individuals or employers to help secure better-paying jobs; - Contact individuals or employers to resolve work-related problems; - Connect individuals to peer support groups;

-- Provide individuals with information about additional educational or employment opportunities; - Provide individuals with referrals to other community services.
+- Provide individuals with additional career planning; - Contact individuals or employers to verify employment; - Counsel individuals about the workplace; - Contact individuals or employers to help secure better-paying jobs; - Contact individuals or employers to resolve work-related problems; - Connect individuals to peer support groups; - Provide individuals with information about additional educational or employment opportunities; - Provide individual with supportive services needed to retain employment; - Provide individuals with referrals to other community services.
 Individuals in need of such services will be informed of and referred to other government and community services such as Temporary Assistance for Needy Families (TANF), DSHS, CAC, Goodwill, and other local resources available on 211info.org before receiving supportive services.

-Subrecipient shall follow BFWDC WIOA Adult and Dislocated Worker Follow-up Services Policy #2015-16 and record follow-up services into Washington State's MIS.
+Subrecipient shall follow BFWDC WIOA Title I-B Adult and Dislocated Worker Follow-up Services Policy #2015-16 and record follow-up services into Washington State's MIS.

-V. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES
+U. MANAGEMENT INFORMATION SYSTEM RESPONSIBILITIES

-Subrecipient shall upload all WIOA program participant documentation and accurately record participant data, services provided, and outcomes of services into the Washington State MIS, currently called Efforts to Outcomes (ETO).
+Subrecipient shall upload all WIOA program participant documentation and accurately record participant data, services provided, and outcomes of services into the Washington State MIS, Efforts to Outcomes (ETO) or its successor.
 Services entered in the MIS must be recorded in a timely manner as outlined in WorkSource Information Notice (WIN) 0082, Change 1, and align with the services defined in the WorkSource Services Catalog.
 Subrecipient shall record case notes to support participant demographics, services provided, and outcomes of services in the MIS.